DFHack/dfhack/docs/plugins/spectate.rst

 ``tooltip-follow-hold-to-show`` (default: none)
-    If the ``spectate.tooltip`` overlay is enabled, specifies a modifier key (one of none, ctrl, alt, or shift) that has to be hold to show the tooltips that follow onscreen dwarves around the map.
+    If the ``spectate.tooltip`` overlay is enabled, specifies a modifier key (one of none, ctrl, alt, or shift) that has to be held to show the tooltips that follow onscreen dwarves around the map.
 This supersedes the ``tooltip-follow-blink-milliseconds`` option.